davidchuen12/Group_22/README.md

 problem setting( reasonable assumptions):

 Assume number of table is 20 and the table size is 4:
-A 2D image should be show like below:
+A 2D image should be shown like below:
 ======================================
 口(4)   口(4)   口(4)   口(4)   口(4)(*table and table size)
 1       2       3       4       5   (*number of table)